sage-code/maj/preposition.md

 **examples**

-* bei 24 aus Novre 2007 = at 24 of November 207
+* bei 24 aus Nove 2007 = at 24 of November 207
 * auf la mesa = on the table
 * dan la casa = in the house
-* vor la casa = in front of the hause
+* vor la casa = in front of the house

 # Logical